 Most people are surprised to learn that natural earthquakes occur in Colorado!
 They are even more surprised to learn that we experienced a magnitude 6.6 earthquake in the late 19th Century.

 The map shows the historic earthquakes recorded since 1867.
-The Colorado Geological Survey maintains an Interactive Earthquake and Fault Mapserver, which contains the location and information on all cataloged earthquakes in Colorado.
-In addition to earthquakes, the mapserver also has the location of, and information on, fault lines that were determined to have ruptured within the last 23 million years.
+The CGS maintains the ON-19-01 Colorado Earthquake and Fault Map, which contains the location and information on all cataloged earthquakes in Colorado.
+In addition to earthquakes, the map also has the location of, and information on, fault lines that were determined to have ruptured within the last 23 million years.

 Colorado is most famous in the earthquake literature for the swarm of earthquakes during the 1960’s that were triggered by pumping waste fluids down a deep well at the Rocky Mountain Arsenal.
 All of this contributes to a false sense of security concerning the possibility of a damaging earthquake(s) hitting Colorado.